kyclark/bouncr/README.md

 I want to have lots of balls, so I need some way to represent the idea of one of them.
 I can create a Rust `struct` called a `Ball` to encapsulate all the stuff for drawing and moving a single ball.
 The `impl` (implementation) block has the functions:
-* `new`: create a ball at some position with some diameter
+* `new`: create a ball at some position with some radius
 * `render`: draw the ball on the screen
 * `shift`: move the ball